project-meucci/thimm.github.io/docs/Farmerama/15-dairy-farming-transparent-pricing-cheap-soil-testing-wwoofing-and-the-first-scottish-farmhack.md

 ---
-title: 15: Dairy farming, transparent pricing, cheap soil testing, Wwoofing and the first Scottish Farmhack
+title: 15 Dairy Farming Transparent Pricing Cheap Soil Testing Wwoofing And The First Scottish Farmhack
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-03-10)